emilymees/Module21Homework/README.md

 ## Summary

-While there was a slight increase in performance switching to `relu` activation function and dropping the `INCOME_AMT` column, I was still only able to achieve 72.8% accuracy.
+While there was a slight increase in performance switching back to `relu` activation function and dropping the `INCOME_AMT` column, I was still only able to achieve 72.8% accuracy.
 Further investigation into additional binning or layers/neurons would need to take place to potentially achieve target accuracy.